 The account holders under this scheme will get an accidental insurance cover of Rs 1 lakh and a life cover of Rs 30,000 – payment on the death of the beneficiary (subject to conditions).

 - Loan Benefits

-The account holders, under this scheme, can avail an overdraft facility upto Rs 5,000.
+The account holders under this scheme can avail an overdraft facility upto Rs 5,000.
 This is available against one account per household.
-The quantum of loan may look small but definitely is a boon to those below poverty line and would enable them reinvest this in more profitable avenues.
+The quantum of the loan may look small but definitely is a boon to those below the poverty line and would enable them to reinvest this in more profitable avenues.